TOWN CENTRE AND HIGH STREET

 ECONOMIC DEVELOPMENT & REGENERATION

-LEADING CONSULTANCY IN THE SOUTH WEST BRINGING FRESH THINKING FOR BUSINESSES, DEVELOPERS AND LOCAL AUTHORITIES VIA BIDs (BUSINESS IMPROVEMENT DISTRICTS) AND OTHER INNOVATIVE PARTNERSHIP APPROACHES
+LEADING CONSULTANCY IN THE WEST OF ENGLAND AND WALES, BRINGING FRESH THINKING FOR BUSINESSES, DEVELOPERS AND LOCAL AUTHORITIES VIA BIDs (BUSINESS IMPROVEMENT DISTRICTS) AND OTHER INNOVATIVE PARTNERSHIP APPROACHES

-TOWN CENTRES AND HIGH STREETS - THE SOLUTION TO NEARLY EVERYTHING...
+TOWN CENTRES & HIGH STREETS - THE SOLUTION TO NEARLY EVERYTHING...

 HOW TO COMPETE WITH AMAZON ET AL?